Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 To unravel the correlation between the convective core mass and the core hydrogen fraction, we show these two parameters in Fig.~\ref{fig:mcc}.
 The overall distribution shows clearly the distinction between stars with $M_\mathrm{core}/M_\star\leq0.3$ and these with more massive convective cores.
 The stars with higher relative core masses are typically more massive and younger as expected from stellar evolution theory.
 As seen from the evolutionary tracks of different masses, only the lowest mass \bceph{} stars can be found among full breadth of the main sequence evolution, a consequence of the position of the instability strip lying closer to the zero-age main sequence for these stars.
-Notably, the bimodality in $X_c'$ for quadrupole pulsators is present for all masses but most pronounced in the lower mass range.
-In particular the younger quadrupole pulsators are low-order g-mode pulsators, while their older counterparts are a mix of g- and p-mode pulsators.

-In summary, we successfully modelled \nmodel{} \bceph{} stars with a grid modelling approach and provide distributions of their masses, ages, convective core masses, radii.
-As such, these distribution provide a first insight into the properties of the population of \bceph{} stars.
+In summary, we successfully modelled \nmodel{} \bceph{} stars with a grid modelling approach adding the seismic information on the dominant mode to the two classical observables, effective temperature and luminosity.
+We provide distributions of their masses, ages, convective core masses, radii.
+As such, these distributions provide a first insight into the properties of the population of \bceph{} stars.
 Of particular interest for future investigations on the mode excitation of this population is the connection between the stellar age and the degree of the dominant mode, if any.
 We give the best fitting model properties in Table~\ref{tab:tab_model}.
-A discussion of the accuracy of the asteroseismic parameters in comparison with the input values from {\it Gaia\/} can be found in Appendix~\ref{app:model_details}.
+A discussion of the accuracy of the asteroseismic parameters in comparison with the input values from \emph{Gaia} can be found in Appendix~\ref{app:model_details}.